aileenzeng/aileenzeng.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
 ---
 Hello!
 My name is Aileen Zeng.
 I am a sophomore at the University of Washington studying Computer Science.
-I am currently working in the [`Makeability Lab`](https://makeabilitylab.cs.washington.edu/) on [`Project Sidewalk`](https://sidewalk.umiacs.umd.edu/).
-You can read more about what I've been up to on my [`Projects`](https://aileenzeng.github.io/projects) page.
+I am currently working in the [Makeability Lab](https://makeabilitylab.cs.washington.edu/) on [Project Sidewalk](https://sidewalk.cs.washington.edu/).
+You can read more about what I've been up to on my [Projects](https://aileenzeng.github.io/projects) page!

 I previously was at the University of Rochester, where I was a Teaching Assistant for the Introduction to Computer Science class (in Java).

 In my spare time, I like to run, prctice violin, hike, and play card games.

+Please get in touch with me!
+My email is <mailto:aileenz@cs.washington.edu>